 E-1 - Development Parameters Table (4)

 Density and Max.
 Min.
 Lot Min.
-Setbacks (ft) (2) (ft) (2)
+Setbacks (ft) (2)

 Intensity Building Area Width Depth Front Side Rear

 Standards Height (ft) (1) (ft) (ft)

-See 6075 / 45 (5) 12,000 80 100 5 0/1 0(3)
+See 60 / 45 (5) 12,000 80 100 5 0/1 0(3)

-underlying except up to sf
+underlying sf

-Future Land 100 ft with
+Future Land

-Use Type 2 or 3
+Use

-Category approval
+Category

 - 1. Other height requirements and allowances may be applicable pursuant to chapter 138, article X, division 1, section 138-3501, measurement of height and limitations. - 2.
 Other setback requirements and allowance may be applicable pursuant to chapter 138, article X, division 1, section 138-3505, setback measurements, allowances and restrictions. - 3.
 None required; except that, when the side/rear of a lot abuts a residential district, there shall be a 10-foot setback for the lot portions that abut the residential district.
 This does not apply to adjacent stormwater ponds or similar lands that cannot be used for residential purposes. - 4.
-These development parameters may be superseded by other requirements as part of an adopted development master plan and/or conditional overlay.

-5. Building height is limited to 45 feet for portions of a building within 50 feet of residentially zoned property.
+These development parameters may be superseded by other requirements as part of an adopted development master plan and/or conditional overlay. - 5.
+Building height is limited to 45 feet for portions of a building within 50 feet of residentially zoned property.